 QUALITY ASSURANCE AREAS BRIEF DESCRIPTION Registration of Post-Secondary Institutions The formal pathway for Registration of Post-Secondary Institutions .
-NAECOB's criteria, standards, and guidelines for Registration Status must be met in its entirety to achieve this.
+NAECOB's criteria, standards, and guidelines for Registration Status must be met in its entirety.
 Registration of Primary & Secondary Institutions The formal pathway for Registration of Primary & Secondary Institutions .
-NAECOB's criteria, standards, and guidelines for Registration Status must be met in its entirety to achieve this.
-Accreditation of Post-Secondary Institutions The formal pathway for Accreditation of Post-Secondary Institutions.
-NAECOB's criteria, standards, and guidelines for Accreditation Status must be met in its entirety to achieve this.
-Accreditation of Primary & Secondary Institutions The formal pathway for Accreditation of Primary & Secondary Institutions.
-NAECOB's criteria, standards, and guidelines for Accreditation Status must be met in its entirety to achieve this.
-New Programme Approval The formal pathway for New Programme Approval for Institutions that are already Registered, Accredited or Recognized by NAECOB and would like to add new programme(s) to their academic offering.
-NAECOB's criteria, standards, and guidelines for New Programme Approval must be met in its entirety to achieve this.
+NAECOB's criteria, standards, and guidelines for Registration Status must be met in its entirety.
+Accreditation of Post-Secondary Institutions The formal pathway for Accreditation of Post-Secondary Institutions .
+NAECOB's criteria, standards, and guidelines for Accreditation Status must be met in its entirety.
+Accreditation of Primary & Secondary Institutions The formal pathway for Accreditation of Primary & Secondary Institutions .
+NAECOB's criteria, standards, and guidelines for Accreditation Status must be met in its entirety.
+New Programme Approval The formal pathway for New Programme Approval for institutions that are already Registered, Accredited or Recognized by NAECOB and would like to add new programme(s) to their academic offering.
+NAECOB's criteria, standards, and guidelines for New Programme Approval must be met in its entirety.
 Institutional Recognition The formal pathway for Institutional Recognition for Non-Bahamian Institutions that are already Fully Accredited by an international or regional accreditation body recognized in The Bahamas.
-NAECOB's criteria, standards, and guidelines for Institutional Recognition must be met in its entirety to achieve this.
+NAECOB's criteria, standards, and guidelines for Institutional Recognition must be met in its entirety.
 Credential Evaluation The formal pathway for evaluation and verification to determine educational qualifications and equivalencies.
 Applicants requesting evaluation of qualifications will receive a basic report.
 This report will describe each credential submitted and for each credential give the national and/or international equivalent.